These incoming freshman lawmakers to join Mo Brooks in challenging election on Jan. 6

 They plan to object to President-elect Biden's win in six states

-A growing number of incoming House GOP freshmen are backing Rep. Mo Brooks' effort to object to the certification of the presidential election results on Jan.
+A growing number of incoming House GOP freshmen will back Rep. Mo Brooks' effort to object to the certification of the presidential election results on Jan.
 6.

 Newly elected Reps.
-Barry Moore of Alabama and Marjorie Taylor Greene of Georgia were early backers of Brooks' long-shot effort to challenge the Electoral College slates from a handful of states that President-elect Joe Biden won.
+Barry Moore of Alabama and Marjorie Taylor Greene of Georgia were early supporters of Brooks' long-shot effort to challenge the Electoral College slates from a handful of states that President-elect Joe Biden won.

 But now more incoming freshmen have joined them, Fox News has learned.

-GOP Reps.-elect Lauren Boebert of Colorado, Burgess Owens of Utah, Yvette Herrell of New Mexico, Dr. Ronny Jackson of Texas, Bob Good of Virginia, Jerry Carl of Alabama and Andrew Clyde of Georgia all told Fox News they will be supporting Brooks' effort, for a total of at least nine incoming reps.
-This does not include current members who have said they will object, like Rep. Jody Hice, R-Ga.
+GOP Reps.-elect Lauren Boebert of Colorado, Madison Cawthorn of North Carolina, Burgess Owens of Utah, Yvette Herrell of New Mexico, Dr. Ronny Jackson of Texas, Bob Good of Virginia, Jerry Carl of Alabama and Andrew Clyde of Georgia will be supporting Brooks' effort, for a total of at least 10 incoming reps, Fox News has confirmed.
+This does not include current members who have said they will also object, like Rep. Jody Hice, R-Ga.

 TRUMP MEETS WITH MEMBERS OF CONGRESS PLOTTING ELECTORAL COLLEGE OBJECTIONS ON JAN.
 6

 "I plan to object," Clyde, a Georgia gun store owner, told Fox News.
-"It's clear to me that there have been serious allegations made under oath of the mishandling of multiple states’ absentee ballots resulting in violations of Georgia and other states’ election laws.
+"It's clear to me that there have been serious allegations made under oath of the mishandling of multiple states’ absentee ballots resulting in violations of Georgia and other states’ election laws."

 He added: "These allegations deserve to be reviewed in accordance with the Constitution and the due process upon which our country was founded.
 The American people deserve to hear that evidence presented in Congress, and I plan to ensure that happens."